Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

 \subsection{Real Data}

-\quad \ To empirically validate the generality and effectiveness of the distributed algorithm proposed in this study, we selected the publicly available benchmark dataset FMA (Free Music Archiv) in the field of music information retrieval as the verification platform.
+\quad \ To validate the value of the proposed algorithm in cross‑disciplinary scenarios, we apply it to the task of music genre classification, a problem that presents both computational challenges and musicological significance.
+Music audio features naturally exhibit a multi‑level structure: there are physical correlations among acoustic features, temporal smoothness, and semantic grouping .
+These structural characteristics align well with the proposed SS-SVM, providing an ideal platform to examine whether the algorithm can extract structured knowledge that aligns with musical cognition from complex data.
+We selected the publicly available benchmark dataset FMA (Free Music Archiv) in the field of music information retrieval as the verification platform.
 This selection was made after careful consideration for the following reasons: Firstly, the rich musical features provided by the FMA dataset inherently possess various structural information, which perfectly suits the application of the CR-SVMs model.
-Secondly, although the tracks in FMA may have multi-label attributes, through close collaboration with music domain experts, we determined an authoritative ``primary genre" label for each piece of music, thus constructing a clear large-scale single-label music classification task.
+Secondly, although the tracks in FMA may have multi-label attributes, through close collaboration with music domain experts, we determined an authoritative "primary genre" label for each piece of music, thus constructing a clear large-scale single-label music classification task.
 This task is not only large-scale enough to demonstrate the necessity of distributed computing, but its high-dimensional feature space and inherent structural characteristics also serve as an ideal testbed for examining whether the new algorithm can effectively perform sparse modeling and accurate classification in complex real-world scenarios.